Aldon Smith: 2013 season

 Smith got off to a fast start in 2013, recording 18 tackles and 4.5 sacks in the first three games.
 However, on September 20, he was involved in a single-vehicle accident in San Jose, California.
-He was subsequently arrested on suspicion of driving under the influence and possession of marijuana.
+Smith was subsequently arrested on suspicion of driving under the influence and possession of marijuana.
 After a Week 3 27–7 loss to the Indianapolis Colts, Smith voluntarily entered a rehabilitation facility, to be put onto the non-football injury list with an indefinite leave of absence.

 Smith missed five games while in rehabilitation.
+He returned in Week 10 against the Carolina Panthers, but in a backup role.
+Two weeks later against the Washington Redskins on Monday Night Football, Smith had three tackles and sacked Robert Griffin III twice in the 27–6 road victory.
+Smith returned to the starting lineup for the next game against the Rams.
+During a Week 15 33–14 road victory over the Buccaneers, he recorded four tackles and sacked Mike Glennon twice.

-He returned to the team in Week 10 against the Carolina Panthers, but in a backup role, and did not start a game until Week 13 against the St. Louis Rams.
-Smith ended the season strong, finishing with 34 tackles and 8.5 sacks in 11 games and eight starts.
-Despite his limited playing time, Smith was ranked #33 in the NFL Top 100 Players of 2014.
+Smith finished the 2013 season with 34 tackles and 8.5 sacks in 11 games and eight starts.
+Despite his limited playing time, Smith was ranked 33rd by his fellow players on the NFL Top 100 Players of 2014.
+The 49ers finished the 2013 season second in the NFC West with a 12–4 record and qualified for the playoffs as the #5-seed.
+During the Wild Card Round against the Packers, Smith had four tackles and 1.5 sacks in the 23–20 road victory.
+In the Divisional Round against the Panthers, he recorded three tackles during the 23–10 road victory.
+During the NFC Championship Game against the Seahawks, Smith had four tackles, 2.5 sacks (one was a strip-sack on the opening play), and a fumble recovery in the 23–17 road loss.

 2014 season

 Smith served a nine-game suspension for violating the NFL's substance abuse and personal conduct policies.
-He was reinstated in Week 11.
+He was reinstated on November 11.
+During a Week 12 17–13 victory over the Redskins, Smith recorded three tackles and two sacks.
+He finished the 2014 season with 15 tackles and two sacks in seven games and six starts.

 On August 7, 2015, following an arrest for his third DUI, Smith was released by the 49ers.